 How to Spring Clean Your Mind

-Even though Punxsutawney Phil saw his shadow on Groundhog Day, the beginning of March is making us dream about spring break, pastel wardrobes, and — you guessed it — spring cleaning.
+Even though Punxsutawney Phil saw his shadow on Groundhog Day, we're still dreaming about an early spring break, pastel wardrobes, and — you guessed it — spring cleaning.
 While we often associate the warmer weather with a physical decluttering, it’s worth taking a page from the mindfulness book to declutter your brain too.
 Taking care of your mental health is so important, and spring is a great cue from nature to pause for some self-care.
 Experts from Mindsail — a wellness app that offers on-demand programs from experts in the mental health field — have some tips to encourage our mental spring cleaning.

 1. Get rid of “toxic waste.”
 Sometimes it’s hard to tell when a relationship (platonic or romantic) is causing you stress — and other times, it’s perfectly obvious.
 Wherever you fall on this spectrum, Dr. Jill Weber recommends taking a moment to think critically about the relationships in your life.
 Her measuring stick for toxic relationships?
 Fulfillment.
 “Many people feel stuck in an unfulfilling relationship,” she said.
 “But sometimes, it can be hard to see the signs when you’re right in the middle of it.”
 If a relationship isn’t making you feel fulfilled — or if it’s actually taking away from your feelings of fulfillment — consider taking a step back to focus on other people in your life.
 In this way, your mental spring cleaning mirrors your physical spring cleaning; you’re simply removing parts of your life that no longer benefit you.